 Credit Card Use in Sierra Leone

 Credit card use in Sierra Leone is very limited.
-You can now withdraw cash (Le250,000 at a time) from Pro-Credit Bank (now Eco-Bank) ATMs (Lumley, Kissy Road and Rawdon Street) and visa machines (POS) are being installed at some select business.
+You can now withdraw cash at ATMs for some major banks (Ecobank, Access Bank, UBA, Rokel Bank) and visa machines (POS) are being installed at some select business.
 However, the majority of transactions are done in cash.
-When bringing cash, big denominations of the Dollar are better and avoid 1996 series as it is rejected by many businesses and some banks.
+When bringing cash, big denominations of the Dollar are better and it is best to bring 2000 and later series.
+You should definitely avoid 1996 series as it is rejected by many businesses and some banks.
 All services provided by Visit Sierra Leone can be settled in advance using your credit card through Paypal.

 Hotels and Other Accommodation Options